Woodsmithkenny/dbb-zappbuild/samples/application-conf/README.md

 Property | Description
 --- | ---
-dbb.scriptMapping | DBB configuration file properties association build files to language scripts dbb.scannerMapping | DBB scanner mapping to overwrite the file scanner.
-File property isSQL | File property overwrite to indicate that a file requires to include SQL parameters isCICS | File property overwrite to indicate that a file requires to include CICS parameters isMQ | File property overwrite to indicate that a file requires to include MQ parameters
+dbb.scriptMapping | DBB configuration file properties association build files to language scripts dbb.scannerMapping | zAppBuild configuration override/expansion to map files extensions to DBB dependency scanner configurations isSQL | File property overwrite to indicate that a file requires to include SQL parameters isCICS | File property overwrite to indicate that a file requires to include CICS parameters isMQ | File property overwrite to indicate that a file requires to include MQ parameters